 - Adjustable QuickLace system

-- Not best for any running other than trail running
+- Not ideal for any running other than trail running

 - May be too stiff for some to be comfortable